Gambling Addiction Lawsuits

 Gambling disorder is recognized in the DSM as an addictive condition, grouped with substance-related disorders because it affects the same reward pathways in the brain.
 It is not a moral failing.
 It is a medical condition with real, measurable consequences.

 People struggling with gambling addiction commonly experience depression, anxiety, irritability, and sleep disruption.
 Suicidal thoughts are tragically common.
-Studies show gambling disorder carries one of the highest suicide risks of any addiction.
+Studies show that gambling disorder carries one of the highest suicide risks of any addiction.

 The harm does not stop with the gambler.
 Families endure financial stress, emotional exhaustion, broken trust, and fear.
 Relationships fracture.
 Careers stall.
 Education is disrupted.
 These are not side effects.
 They are core injuries and, as we talk about below, will have an impact on gambling addiction settlement amounts if these cases are successful.